lowRISC/opentitan/hw/ip/pinmux/doc/pinmux.md

 The global default at reset is `2`, but the default of individual signals can be overridden at design time, if needed.

-The pinmux configuration can be locked down by writing a 1 to register !!REGEN.
+The pinmux configuration can be locked down by writing 0 to register !!REGEN.
 The configuration can then not be altered anymore unless the system is reset.

 {{% section1 Register Table }}

+The layout of the register table can change, based on the parameterization.
+The register table below is an example and has been generated using the default parameters.

 {{% registers x }}